 METHODS AND RESULTS

-BarnebyLives was iteratively developed over a couple years period based on data submitted by roughly 20 seasonal field botanists.
+BarnebyLives was iteratively developed based on data submitted by roughly 20 seasonal field botanists.
 Essentially, additions to the code have been continually made as the developers were exposed to more idiosyncrasies of collection notes and data entry.

 Usage

-All steps of BarnebyLives except for label generation are run from within Rstudio.
+All steps of BarnebyLives except for label generation are run within the freely available Rstudio.
 Data may be read in from any common spreadsheet management system or database connection such as Excel, or free of charge alternatives such as: LibreOffice, OpenOffice, or via the cloud on Googlesheets.
 The latter two options are documented here and in package vignettes, detailed descriptions of the required and suggested input columns are located on the Github page (https://github.com/sagesteppe/BarnebyLives ‘Input Data Column Names’) and over 300 real-world examples are on a Google Sheets accessible from the page.
 BarnebyLives is atypical of R packages in that it requires a considerable amount of data to operate (Table 1).
-Virtually all of the on-disk memory associated with these data are for storing spatial data, setting up a local instance of the program - at whichever scale a user desires (see Figure XX) is fully documented in the package documentation.
+Virtually all the on-disk memory associated with these data are used in storing spatial data, setting up a local instance of the program - at whichever scale a user desires (see Figure XX) is fully documented in the package documentation.
 Functions which require the on-disk data require a path to the data as an argument.
 Manually supplying the path argument allows for users to judiciously decide a storage location suitable for their needs.

-We anticipate most personal BarnebyLives instances will be less than a couple gigabytes (ours covering all of the conterminous Western U.S. at 90m resolution is ~16 GiB), and the processing takes relatively little RAM, hence we believe installations can work on hardware as limited as Chromebooks, while having the data stored entirely on thumb-drives.
+We anticipate BarnebyLives usage will require less than a couple gigabytes (ours covering all of the conterminous Western U.S. at 90m resolution is ~16 GiB), and the processing takes relatively little RAM, hence we believe installations can work on hardware as limited as Chromebooks, while having the data stored entirely on thumb-drives.
 The final steps of BarnebyLives, generating the labels require working installations of Rmarkdown, a LaTeX installation (e.g. pdfTeX, LuaTeX, XeLaTeX), and the open source command line tools pdfjam and pdftk.
 While these steps are run through a shell scripting language like bash, we have wrapped them in R functions which bypass the need to enter the commands directly into a terminal.
 Several commands in BarnebyLives require the output from previous functions, and a workflow which satisfies these requirements is presented in Figure 1.

 Herbarium Collections

 The package was released into beta testing using the primary authors collections from 2023.
 The testing of the package within this manuscript was performed using a subset of their collections from 2018-2022, all of which are un-accessioned.
 Only collections which had identifications to the level of species or lower, and transcribed collection dates and coordinates were used.
 This results in a data set of 819 records for testing, from 204 sites located across Western North America (Figure 2).
 In total 615 species (with 557 sets of authors), with 66 infraspecies (22 authors) in 73 families were used for testing.